 - Design software.
 I’ll be using Silhouette Studio, but Cricut Design Space or your software of choice will work, too.

 - An inkjet printer.
 For the custom stickers we’re making today, you’ll need to use printable vinyl and a color inkjet printer.
 (If you only have black & white, you’ll have to make black and white stickers, like that dinosaur up there.)
+This is my favorite.

 - Printable vinyl.
 I’ll be using Expressions Vinyl Inkjet Printable Vinyl in this tutorial.
 It comes in 8.5″x11″ sheets to easily fit in a regular desktop inkjet printer.

 - Clear vinyl laminate. (optional) Regular printable vinyl is rated to last one year (outdoors) without a laminate.
 With a clear vinyl laminate, that outdoor durability extends to 4 or 5 years!
 I recommend these pre-cut sheets of Oraguard 210 Economy Vinyl Laminate, so you don’t have to buy a whole roll.

 - Cutting mat.
 The Cricut cutting mats are my favorite, but whatever came with your machine will work.